ansys/pymapdl/doc/source/examples/extended_examples/executable/executable.rst

 .. literalinclude:: cli_rotor.py
-   :lines: 149-
+   :lines: 109-

-This ensure the new function is called when we are executing the python script.
+This ensure the new function is called when we are executing the Python script.

 Now you can call your function from the command line using: